 Do you find spending time out in nature uplifting?

+Take time to enjoy nature’s amazing benefits.
 Thoughts?
 Please leave a comment.
 I’m interested to know if nature works as a “prescription” to boost your mood.
+Learn more about improving your physical and mental well-being by reading my post Why You Should Give Yoga a Good Try.